Start the Day Right

 First, soak raw almonds in clean filtered water overnight.
 Soaking almonds unleashes their full nutritional benefit and makes them easier to digest.
 It also makes them easier to blend.

 Some recipes strain the almond milk through a nut milk bag for a smoother texture.
 I do not.
 Do what suits you best.
 We like the texture of unstrained almond milk.
 It’s thick and rich.
-It will keep for a few days in the refrigerator.
+It will keep for about 3 days in the refrigerator.
 Upon sitting, it can get a little foamy looking on top.
 Just stir, shake or whisk before using.

 If you want it sweetened, add a little natural sweetener like brown rice syrup or stevia.
 You can also add a little vanilla extract or almond extract for more flavor.

 Raw and Unpasteurized Almonds

 A few notes about almonds.
 When I started making my own almond milk I got an interesting education in almonds.
 Shopping at a farmers market I found Hopkins AG, a California almond grower selling raw unpasteurized almonds direct from their farm.
 That’s when I learned about a misleading 2007 USDA labeling practice and the importance of seeking out truly raw almonds.

 The “raw” almonds you see in stores are not truly raw.
 They have been sterilized or pasteurized.
 The label must say raw and unpasteurized.
 Unfortunately, a 2007 USDA law requires all almonds grown in the U.S. to be sterilized or pasteurized – but there is a loophole.
 Growers can sell raw, unpasteurized almonds direct from their farms, but not to food distributors or markets.
 To get them, you must buy from a grower at a farm stand or off the internet.

 What’s deceptive is that the USDA still allows these processed almonds to be called raw even though they are basically cooked or “sanitized”.
 Another issue, many almonds are pasteurized using PPO (Propylene Oxide) gas, which is toxic.
 Some growers are using a new process pasteurizing with steam versus chemicals.
 From what I have read it is an expensive process and the only way to know is to call and ask.